reactjs/react.dev/src/content/learn/keeping-components-pure.md

 <Solution>

 Notice how whenever the clock updates, "Create Story" is added *twice*.
-This serves as a hint that we have a mutation during rendering--Strict Mode calls components twice to make these issues more noticeable.
+This serves as a hint that we have a mutation during rendering--Strict Mode calls Components twice to make these issues more noticeable.

 `StoryTray` function is not pure.
 By calling `push` on the received `stories` array (a prop!), it is mutating an object that was created *before* `StoryTray` started rendering.
 This makes it buggy and very difficult to predict.